theJYC/checkedin./misc/debuglog.md

 1) To "submit" a new, non-existing profile
 2) To "update" an existing profile

-So far, the only way to make the modal perform these two independent actions has been to add the event listeners to the "submit" and "update" buttons (which are hidden/displayed via CSS) on *hypothetically~ the **same** form element.
+So far, the only way to make the modal perform these two independent actions has been to add separate event listeners to the "submit" and "update" buttons (which are hidden/displayed via CSS) on the **same** form element.

+Since different actions are required for the form in "submit" and "update" modes, simply tagging the form element with one event listener would be a messy operation.

 If there is a suggested way to tackle this particular bug, please kindly submit a PR!